THE FLESHTONES (USA)

 Tried and true American Living Legends, the Fleshtones return with their new album, The Band Drinks For Free, in 2016, their 21st album.
 Hell, they’ve earned it!
 To celebrate their fortieth anniversary, the gravity-defying Fleshtones take stock of their remarkable career, singing about the past and the future, knocked-out at how far the decades have receded yet excited for tomorrow night’s show.

 The Fleshtones have another new album out,”Budget Buster” (Oct 2017) [LP/MP3 (YepRoc)], a compilation of all their b-sides and rarities they’ve put out over the last ten years, many of which are out-of-print and difficult to find, plus two tracks that have never seen the light of day!
 Not to mention, Budget Buster arrives on explosive red and yellow splatter vinyl!”
-And… they were in the studio again end of 2018… There is no stopping.
+And… they were in the studio again and will release a new album in June 2020… There is no stopping.

 presented by: Ox-Fanzine & livegigs.de